Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/python-lang/LEDpixel.rst

  .. note::

     **If your Raspberry PI System is Bookworm, skip 32.1 and 32.2 and look at 32.3 instead.
-Because 32.1 and 32.2 use the rpi_ws2812 library, they are not compatible with Raspberry Pi5.**
+Because 32.1 and 32.2 use the rpi_ws2812 library, they are not compatible with Bookworm.**

 Project LEDpixel
 ****************************************************************